-The recordkeeping staff explained that VCPS are given to the principal to sign with the corrected check.
-There are some instances where the principal fails to sign the VCPS.
-The recordkeeping staff was not aware that checks that were voided due to printing errors were still required to be entered in SFO.
+The recordkeeping staff explained that principal signatures missing on the VCPS was an oversight.
+The recordkeeping staff was not aware that there were voided checks that were not entered in SFO.
 The principal and recordkeeping staff did not follow the policies and procedures specified by the BOE regarding administration of checks.
 Inappropriate administration of checks exposes the school to fraud, waste and abuse of its resources.
 Failure to properly void checks could result in unauthorized check use and negotiation.